-Qatar rift: Saudi, UAE, Bahrain, Egypt cut ties
+Qatar rift: Saudi, UAE, Bahrain, Egypt cut diplomatic ties | CNN

 Flights suspended, lines at supermarkets

-Dubai-based airline Emirates said it is suspending all flights to and from Doha starting Tuesday; Emirates said it was instructed to do so by the UAE government.
+Dubai-based airline Emirates said it is suspending all flights to and from Doha, the capital of Qatar, starting Tuesday; Emirates said it was instructed to do so by the UAE government.

 Abu Dhabi-based Etihad Airways will also suspend its Doha flights on Wednesday.
 Other airways in the countries involved are expected to follow suit.

-There were reports of long lines at supermarkets in Qatar on Monday as people stocked up on food following news that Saudi Arabia was closing the country's only land border.
+There were reports of long lines at supermarkets in Qatar on Monday as people stocked up on food after news that Saudi Arabia was closing the country’s only land border.

-Shalome Pinto shared pictures with CNN from Lulu Hypermarket in Doha and said her usual two minute wait at the check out was 30 minutes amid the rush.
+Shalome Pinto shared pictures with CNN from Lulu Hypermarket in Doha and said her usual two-minute wait at the checkout line was 30 minutes amid the rush.

 Tensions over Iran

-The news comes two weeks after Saudi Arabia, the UAE, Bahrain and Egypt blocked several Qatari media outlets -- including Al Jazeera -- over comments allegedly made by Qatari Emir Sheikh Tamim Al Hamad Al Thani.
-Al Thani reportedly hailed Iran as an "Islamic power" and criticized US President Donald Trump's policy towards Tehran.
+The news comes two weeks after Saudi Arabia, the UAE, Bahrain and Egypt blocked several Qatari media outlets – including Al Jazeera – over comments allegedly made by Qatari Emir Sheikh Tamim bin Hamad Al Thani.
+Al Thani reportedly hailed Iran as an “Islamic power” and criticized US President Donald Trump’s policy towards Tehran.

-The Emir's alleged comments appeared on Qatar's official news agency, but Qatar claimed that the website was "hacked", the report fabricated by the culprits.
+The Emir’s alleged comments appeared on Qatar’s official news agency, but Qatar said the website was hacked, the report fabricated by the culprits.

+Saudi Arabia on Monday announced on its state news Twitter account that the Ministry of Culture and Information closed the Al-Jazeera office in the kingdom.

-"There are two competing theories," Gayle Tzemach Lemmon, senior fellow at the Council of Foreign Relations said about the origin of the spat.
+“There are two competing theories,” Gayle Tzemach Lemmon, senior fellow at the Council of Foreign Relations, said about the origin of the spat.

 “One is that Saudi Arabia felt emboldened after Donald Trump’s visit, and Trump’s administration has had a strong stance on Iran, which is backed by Qatar.

-"Another theory is that this is a product of month's tension, all brought to a breaking point after the Qatar news agency hacking story."
+“Another theory is that this is a product of a month’s tension, all brought to a breaking point after the Qatar news agency hacking story.”

-Trump recently visited the Saudi capital and addressed 55 Muslim leaders in a landmark speech urging them to double down on efforts to combat terrorism.
+Trump recently visited the Saudi capital and addressed 55 Muslim leaders in a landmark speech urging them to increase efforts to combat terrorism.

-Iran's state news agency, IRNA blamed tensions on the US president's visit.
+Iran’s state news agency, the Islamic Republic News Agency, or IRNA, blamed tensions on the US President’s visit.

 “The first impression of the US President Donald Trump’s visit to the region is the recent tension in the countries’ relations,” said the chairman of the Iranian Parliament’s Foreign Policy and National Security Commission, Alaeddin Boroujerdi.

-Note: Correction: A previous version of this story incorrectly stated the number of countries in the GCC.